jonathanws/template-infrastructure-webapp/README.md

 aws s3 cp --recursive dist/ s3://<BUCKET-NAME> --profile <AWS-PROFILE>
 ```

-Once your CloudFront distibution has finished allocating (can take up to 15 minutes), click the **Outputs** tab when looking at your stack, and click the CloudFront URL to see your deployed webapp
+Once your CloudFront distibution has finished allocating (can take up to 15 minutes), click the **Outputs** tab when looking at your stack, and click the CloudFront URL to see your deployed webapp.

+> IMPORTANT: It may take some time for your website to be served at the cloudfront URL, so be patient.
+Should take a maximum of 20/25 minutes.

 ## How do I set up CI/CD?